dmacvicar/terraform-provider-libvirt/docs/providers/libvirt/r/cloudinit.html.markdown

   the domain.
 * `ssh_authorized_key` - (Optional) A public ssh key that will be accepted by the `root` user.
+* `user_data` - (Optional) Raw cloud-init user data.
+This content will be merged automatically with the values specified in other arguments (like `local_hostname`, `ssh_authorized_key`, etc), but they cannot be specified in both places at the same time.

 Any change of the above fields will cause a new resource to be created.